pivotal/docs-tap/intellij-extension/troubleshooting.hbs.md

 ### Symptom

-When a user runs or debugs a launch configuration, IntelliJ deactivates the launch controls.
+When you run or debug a launch configuration, IntelliJ deactivates the launch controls.

 ### Cause

 IntelliJ deactivates the launch controls to prevent other launch configurations from being launched at the same time.
 These controls are reactivated when the launch configuration is started.
 As such, starting multiple Tanzu debug and live update sessions is a synchronous activity.